Skip to content

 Cleanup & setup

-If needed, a cleanup to restate maintenance contract recognition and rebuild design-build WIP, plus the right chart-of-accounts setup for landscaping economics.
+Where needed, a cleanup to restate maintenance-contract recognition and rebuild design-build WIP, plus the right chart-of-accounts setup for landscaping economics.

 Monthly reconciliation & reporting

-Books reconciled monthly with FSM platform, maintenance recognition posted, design-build WIP updated, per-crew and per-service-line P&L produced, cash flow forecast updated.
+Books reconciled monthly with the FSM platform, maintenance recognition posted, design-build WIP updated, per-crew and per-service-line P&L produced, and the cash-flow forecast refreshed.

 Reporting & advisory

-Monthly financial package with RPCD by crew, project margin by job, deferred revenue waterfall, equipment cost-per-hour, plus advisory on pricing, crew expansion, design-build mix, equipment fleet decisions.
+A monthly package with RPCD by crew, project margin by job, the deferred-revenue waterfall, and equipment cost-per-hour, plus advisory on pricing, crew expansion, design-build mix, and fleet decisions.

 Real RPCD is the start.
 The next crew and the next season are the point.

 Once maintenance contracts are on ASC 606, design-build WIP is tracked, RPCD is visible by crew, and equipment cost-per-hour is calculated, the question changes from “are the books right?” to “what do we do with this clarity?”
-Whether to add a crew or improve existing-crew efficiency, when to invest in a new commercial mower or skid steer, whether design-build is profitable enough to expand, how to price the snow contract renewal, what the off-season cash gap will actually be — the decisions that determine whether the operation survives winter and grows next season.
+Whether to add a crew or improve the efficiency of the ones you have, when to invest in a new commercial mower or skid steer, whether design-build is profitable enough to expand, how to price the snow-contract renewal, what the off-season cash gap will actually be — the decisions that determine whether the operation survives winter and grows next season.

 Landscaping accounting questions.